 At the commencement date, a lessee shall recognise a right-of-use ("ROU") asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 The nature of expenses would be depreciation charge for ROU assets and interest expense on lease liabilities.
+A lessor shall classify each of its leases as either an operating lease or a finance lease.

-The Company in the capacity of lessee has classified each of its leases as short term leases (having a lease term of 12 months or lower) and has recognised the lease payments as an expense on either a straight-line basis over the lease term or another systematic basis.
-The related cash flows are classified as Operating activities in the Statement of Cash Flows k) Taxation
+The Company in the capacity of lessee has classified each of its leases as short-term leases (having a lease term of 12 months or lower) and has recognised the lease payments as an expense on either a straight-line basis over the lease term or another systematic basis.
+The related cash flows are classified as Operating activities in the Statement of Cash Flows.

+k) Taxation